Last updated Feb 20, 2025

 - App has Connect modules

-You will see all possible reasons for ineligibility, which helps narrow down the necessary changes to the app.
+You will see all applicable reasons for ineligibility, which helps narrow down the necessary changes to the app.

 Eligibility check for previous major versions

 You can check the eligibility for a previous major version of an app at any time.
-This helps narrow down at which major version the app has lost its eligibility for Runs on Atlassian.
+This helps narrow down at which major version the app has either lost or gained its eligibility for Runs on Atlassian.

 Navigate to the app's top-level directory and check the eligibility of a major version by running: